ksctl/ksctl/USAGE.md

 Let's say you are done with Kubernetes and have finished your work and now you want to delete the cluster.
 You can do this relatively easily.

  We can use `ksctl delete [provider-name] --name [cluster-name] -r [region]`.
 For example, if we want to delete our `demo-cluster` we can do it easily by using the command `ksctl delete civo --name demo-cluster -r LON1`.

+ #### Creating a HA Cluster

+ :construction: In Progress :construction: